Skip to content

 WHO THIS IS FOR

-• Founders who want deterministic primitives
+• Founders who want explainable billing and access moments

 • Teams who want to own outcome logic